Alex Mesoudi

 4. Migration, Acculturation and Cross-Cultural Variation

-Acculturation of attribution styleEver since our species dispersed out of Africa, migration has been a constant fixture of Homo sapiens.
+Acculturation of attribution styleEver since our species first evolved in Africa, migration has been a constant fixture of Homo sapiens.
 'Acculturation' describes the psychological and behavioural changes that occur as a result of migration.
-I have recently studied how acculturation affects the psychological characteristics of first and second generation British Bangladeshi migrants in London, as well as theoretical models of how acculturation and migration interact to shape cultural diversity over time.
+I have studied how acculturation affects the psychological characteristics of first and second generation British Bangladeshi migrants in London, and constructed theoretical models showing how acculturation and migration interact to shape cultural diversity over time.
 Lab experiments have mapped cross-cultural variation in social learning, showing higher rates of social learning in mainland China than in the West.

 Representative publications: